kuhella/ambari/ambari-server/docs/security/kerberos/kerberos_service.md

 ##### ldap_url

 The URL to the Active Directory LDAP Interface.
-This value **must** indicate a secure channel using LDAPS since it is required for creating and updating passwords for Active Directory accounts.
+This value must indicate a secure channel using LDAPS since it is required for creating and updating passwords for Active Directory accounts.

 _Example:_  `ldaps://ad.example.com:636`

-If the `kdc_type` is `active-directory`, this property is mandatory.
+This property is mandatory and only used if the `kdc_type` is `active-directory`

 ##### container_dn